scaleoutsean/longhorny/README.md

 - Reverse replication direction for all paired volumes.
 - Change replication mode for all or selected volumes (at the source).
 - Prime the remote site using a list of volumes from the source site.
+- Resize the remote paired volume to fix size mismatch caused by Trident CSI volume resize

 Each of these actions takes 1-2 seconds, so if you have a tidy and organized environment that isn't yet automated, Longhorny can hopefully save you some time.